seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Sweet Monsieur Parolles!

 **PAROLLES**
 Noble heroes, my sword and yours are kin.
+Good
+sparks and lustrous, a word, good metals: you shall
+find in the regiment of the Spinii one Captain
+Spurio, with his cicatrice, an emblem of war, here
+on his sinister cheek; it was this very sword
+entrenched it: say to him, I live; and observe his
+reports for me.

+**First Lord**
+We shall, noble captain.

 *Exeunt Lords*